elsbrock/tor-node/README.md

 Tor and its dependencies are kept up to date with the help of [Renovate](https://docs.renovatebot.com).
 PRs to update dependencies that pass the build are merged automatically and a new Docker image version is published subsequently.

-The Docker image can be automatically updated on the Docker host using e.g. [Watchtower](http://containrrr.dev/watchtower/).
+The Docker image can be automatically updated on the Docker host using [Watchtower](http://containrrr.dev/watchtower/).

 #### About Tor